 Move up to mirrorless cameras and you can also benefit from handy extras like external microphone jacks and fully articulated touchscreens for making framing much easier.

-There are several kinds of vlogging camera to choose from: compacts, smaller mirrorless models and bigger DSLRs, as well as action cameras.
+There are several kinds of vlogging camera to choose from: compacts, smaller mirrorless models and bigger DSLRs, as well as action cameras or unique models like the DJI Osmo Pocket.
 Each has its own merits and will suit a different style of shooting.

 If you’re not constrained by budget, the Canon EOS M50 is the best overall vlogging camera you can buy right now.
-If you want something smaller and a little less expensive for your vlogging exploits, the GoPro Hero 6 Black is the best-value vlogging camera available.
+If you want something smaller and a little less expensive for your travel vlogging exploits, the DJI Osmo Pocket is the best-value vlogging camera available.

 We test for colour, since different sensor and camera image processors can interpret colour differently, as well as shifting at different ISO sensitivities.
 We then get down to the nitty-gritty of resolution, with our lab tests showing us exactly how much detail each camera’s sensor can resolve.